ShreyaRoy59/Pan-Card-Tampering-Detection/README.md

 5. Converting an image into a grayscale image
 6. Applying Structural Similarity Index (SSIM) technique between the two images
 7. To calculate Threshold and contours and
-8. Experience real-time contours and threshold on images
+8. Experiencing real-time contours and threshold on images